 On January 19, 2024, First Mining and Mr. Lines entered into an amended and restated employment agreement (the "Lines Agreement"), which superseded the previous employment agreement between First Mining and Mr. Lines.
-Pursuant to the Lines Agreement, effective January 19, 2024: (i) Mr. Lines' annual base salary was increased to \$260,000 per year; (ii) if Mr. Lines is terminated for a reason other than cause, the Company shall pay Mr. Lines a lump sum equal to 6 months of his base salary, plus 1 month for each year of service completed after the first anniversary of his hire date, up to a maximum of 24 months' base salary, and Mr. Lines' vested options shall be exercisable until the date that is 12 months from the date of termination of his employment; (iii) if there is a Change of Control and Mr. Lines is terminated for a reason other than cause, the Company shall pay Mr. Lines a lump sum equal to 18 months of his base salary at the time of such termination, plus an additional amount equal to the aggregate of the total cash bonuses paid to Mr. Lines in the two full calendar years immediately preceding the termination of his employment, and all unvested Awards held by Mr. Lines at that time shall immediately become fully vested.
+Pursuant to the Lines Agreement, effective January 19, 2024: (i) Mr. Lines' annual base salary was increased to \$260,000 per year; (ii) if Mr. Lines is terminated for a reason other than cause, the Company shall pay Mr. Lines a lump sum equal to 6 months of his base salary, plus 1 month for each year of service completed after the first anniversary of his hire date, up to a maximum of 24 months' base salary, and Mr. Lines' vested options shall be exercisable until the date that is 12 months from the date of termination of his employment; (iii) if there is a Change of Control and Mr. Lines is terminated for a reason other than cause, the Company shall pay Mr. Lines a lump sum equal to the aggregate of the total cash bonuses paid to Mr. Lines in the two full calendar years immediately preceding the termination of his employment, and all unvested Awards held by Mr. Lines at that time shall immediately become fully vested.
 If Mr. Lines wishes to resign, he would need to provide the Company with at least 2 months' advance written notice.
 On February 14, 2024, First Mining increased Mr. Lines' annual base salary to \$270,000 per year, with such increase retroactive to January 1, 2024.